-Calgary Health Trust
+Calgary Health Foundation

 Health care touches us all!
 Our donors know that health care is a vital part of our community and the foundation for a great life.
 It is something that will impact our family, friends, neighbours and one day, even ourselves.
-Calgary Health Trust raises funds for health and wellness initiatives to ensure that everyone – young and old – is able to experience the highest quality of life!
+Calgary Health Foundation raises funds for health and wellness initiatives to ensure that everyone – young and old – is able to experience the highest quality of life!
 We have been raising funds for state-of-the-art technology, innovative programs, research and education in health care for over 20 years and together with the generosity of our donors, sponsors and volunteers, we have raised over 420 million dollars.

 Women’s Mental Health Clinic